Print this page

 The day of your arrival to hospital

 You will not need pyjamas / nightdress, but it may be useful to bring a dressing gown and slippers.
 Your consultant conducting the trial will give you instructions regarding fasting and fluid intake.
 You will be required to return to the ward (usually Jefferson or Chavasse) for a number of days during your week-long trial.
-Hotel accommodation can be provided for patients who do not live locally, or in some cases you will require an inpatient stay.

 In theatre